svalinn/DAGMC/doc/usersguide/uw2.rst

     $ $FLUPRO/flutil/rfluka -N0 -M1 -e mainfludag -d example.h5m fluka.inp

-The code should run and successfully produce screen output similar to the following (the filepaths will change according to your system, as will the numerical part of "fluka_26362"):
+The code should run and successfully produce screen output similar to the following.
+(The filepaths will change according to your system, as will the numerical part of "fluka_26362".)
 ::

     $TARGET_MACHINE = Linux